FOUNDING DIRECTOR OF PHYSICIAN ASSISTANT STUDIES MASTER’S DEGREE PROGRAM

 - A deep commitment to the Catholic intellectual tradition and a respect and appreciation for academic freedom and a dedication to the promotion of academic priorities in line with the University’s educational mission

-- A terminal degree in a relevant field and a record of teaching and scholarship
+- A terminal degree, a record of teaching and scholarship in PA education

 - A deep commitment to the profession of physician assistants and their role in serving the needs of the country, as well as an understanding of any state regulatory oversight and accreditation requirements

 - A demonstrated track record of working collaboratively, seeking partnerships and enhancing resources

 - Proven experience in leading strategic and focused growth initiatives

 - Excellent communication skills, with a confident and comfortable public presence